Icinga/icinga-powershell-plugins/doc/31-Changelog.md

 * The new CPU metrics will now be separated between the actual sockets of the system, allowing an overview on multi socket systems, which CPU is assigned more loads
 * Metrics will now be separated by `0_1` for the index, which in this example is socket 0 and core 1.

-### Enhancements

-* [#348](https://github.com/Icinga/icinga-powershell-plugins/issues/348) Adds feature to `Invoke-IcingaCheckPerfCounter` to summarize an entire performance counter category, in case all instances of the check fail to prevent large outputs being written into the database

 ## 1.10.1 (2022-12-20)